 The Act applies to all housing accommodations and rental units in the District of Columbia.
 The rent adjustment section of the Act does not apply to rental units that are specifically exempted by the Act.
-The most common exemptions are rental units in these categories:
+The most common exemptions are rental units in the sector sector.